Metformin: 10 Things You Should Know

 Polycystic ovary syndrome (PCOS) is a disorder in which an imbalance of sex hormones can cause changes in the menstrual cycle, ovarian cysts, trouble getting pregnant, acne, facial hair growth, insulin resistance and other health problems.
 PCOS affects 5 to 15 percent of women of childbearing age, and they may have elevated diabetes risk and heart disease risk throughout life.

 Metformin is one treatment used "off-label" to treat PCOS.
 Your doctor may prescribe diabetes medicines that reduce insulin resistance.
 Several medicines used to treat type 2 diabetes, including metformin (Glucophage), can decrease testosterone levels, restore normal menstrual cycles and restore fertility.
-Other medications, such as birth control pills or spironolactone may be used, too.

 Finished: Metformin: 10 Things You Should Know